mouseless/mouseless.codes/contents/questions/project-management.md

 It depends on what you mean by turnkey.
 If you mean having a fixed scope before we start working on a project, this is not our way of managing software development.

-However, we are perfectly fine with fixed-budget project management.
+However, we are perfectly fine with fixed budget project management.
 With a fixed budget, we can start developing right away and make prioritizations and detailed analyses on the go.

 ::